What is non-invasive prenatal testing by cell-free DNA?

 What are the limitations of NIPT/cfDNA screening?

 - Screening test: While NIPT/cfDNA screening is an excellent test, it cannot tell for sure whether or not your baby has any of the chromosome conditions mentioned above.
 It is a screening test that provides a chance assessment (high chance or low chance).
 If the result comes back as high chance for one of the conditions, a diagnostic test such as amniocentesis or chorionic villus sampling (CVS) is recommended before any final decision is acted upon.

 - NIPT/cfDNA screening does not screen for all possible conditions: A negative NIPT/cfDNA screening result does not guarantee a healthy baby.
 A late first trimester ultrasound at 11 to 14 weeks may be offered, where available.
 An ultrasound at 18-20 weeks gestation is recommended for all pregnancies, regardless of screening results.

 - Incidental findings: NIPT/cfDNA screening also screens for differences in other chromosomes, like the sex chromosomes.
 Additionally, because this test is also looking at the pregnant person’s cfDNA, occasionally a genetic difference in the pregnant person may be identified.

 Who should have NIPT/cfDNA screening?

-Pregnant persons who do not meet the criteria (see below) can pay for NIPT/cfDNA screening themselves.
+Pregnant persons who do not meet the criteria are able to pay for NIPT/cfDNA screening themselves.
 Prices vary by company, the average cost being around 500$.

 – Have a positive prenatal screening result such as First Trimester Screening or other conventional screening methods described in Table 1